atdevdo/atdev_site_blog/README.md

 -   [Decap Widgets](https://decapcms.org/docs/widgets/) - Decap works with widgets to provide some ui in your cms.
 -   [Google Fonts](https://fonts.google.com/) - This helped me find a good looking font for this web page.
 -   [Tocbot](https://www.cssscript.com/highly-customizable-table-contents-generator-tocbot/) - JavaScript plugin to make a table of content.
+-   [ActiveCampaign](https://atdev21715.activehosted.com/overview/) - ActiveCampaign is a cloud software platform for small-to-mid-sized businesses and is based in Chicago, Illinois.

 ## Social Media